 - Local pain

 - Shooting or burning pain that travels the length of the nerve

 - Loss of movement

-If you are experiencing any of these symptoms, contact your doctor.
-He or she will be able to determine whether or not the pain you feel is caused a ruptured disc.
-When diagnosing a ruptured disc, your health care provider likely will perform a physical exam and may order a CT scan or MRI to confirm the existence of a ruptured disc.
-Treatment options could include over-the-counter medication, prescription medication, physical therapy, and modified activity.
+If you are experiencing any of these symptoms, be sure to contact your doctor.
+He or she will be able to determine the cause of the pain and the best possible treatments.
+When diagnosing a ruptured disc, your health care provider likely will perform a physical exam and may order an X-ray, CT scan or MRI for a confirmation.
+Conservative treatment options could include over-the-counter medication, prescription medication, physical therapy and lifestyle changes.